 In October we announced the commitment of £120-130 million of growth capital for a 40% stake in London data centre business, Kao Data.
 The aim is to build Kao Data into a £500 million multi-site data centre platform in the medium term.
 It currently owns a 15-acre data centre campus in Harlow powered by 100% renewable energy and has acquired two more prime location data centres.
-Kao Data's technically advanced data centres are designed to meet specialist high-performance computing requirements - it houses NVIDIA's Cambridge-1, the most powerful supercomputer in the United Kingdom.
+Kao Data's technically advanced data centres are designed to meet specialist highperformance computing requirements it houses NVIDIA's Cambridge-1, the most powerful supercomputer in the United Kingdom.

 "Our healthcare portfolio is strategically compelling with strong synergy opportunities.
-The investment outlook is very positive, benefitting from the long-term tailwinds of an ageing demographic and increasing healthcare expenditure."
+The investment outlook is very demographic and increasing healthcare expenditure."